Recent Fire Damage Posts

 We are here to help!
 Contact us today.

-Importance of Renters Insurance in Mentor, OH
+Importance of Renters Insurance

 If there’s one thing I can honestly tell you about every job we respond to; it is that no one was expecting what happened to happen.
 Homeowners are required to have insurance but what about renters?
 We have responded to several home fires in Mentor, OH that were being occupied by renters and they were without insurance.
 Yes, the owner of the home had insurance but their policy will often just cover the structure, it will not cover your contents and all your personal belongings.